urvashi-s/urvashi-s.github.io/research.md

 <div class="container">
     <!--<div class="mx-auto" style="width: 800px;"> -->
     <p class="text-center">See my <a class="a-link" href="https://scholar.google.com/citations?user=ad518uQAAAAJ&hl=en" target="_blank">Google Scholar. </a> Jump to <a class="a-link" href="#bioinformatics-projects"> bioinformatics</a> or <a class="a-link" href="#global-health-projects">global health projects</a>.</p>
+    <p class="text-center">Note that my work at 5 Prime Sciences as a bionformatician and statistical genetics scientist is proprietary and not listed here.
+For more information on the general research area and tools I use, please see my CV.</p>
     <!--</div>-->
 </div>
 <br><br>